esemplastic/unis/README.md

 ## What's inside?

-* `Processor`: Manipulates and returns a new string, based on a receiver string.
+* `Processor`: Manipulates a receiver string, based on the implementation, and returns its new format.
-* `Validator`: Validates a receiver string and returns a boolean and an error.
+* `Validator`: Validates a receiver string, based on the implementation, and returns a boolean and an error.
-* `Divider`: Splits a receiver string into two pieces and returns them.
+* `Divider`: Splits a receiver string into two pieces, based on the implementation, and returns them.
+* `Joiner`: Receives two strings, combines them into one, based on the implementation, and returns it.

 ## Getting started